How To Cure IBS In One Day (9 most effective strategies)

-- Try to gradually increase the number of fibers you eat.
+- Try to increase the amount of fiber you eat gradually.

-- Some of the dietary fibers contain FODMAPs like others or gas-forming like cabbage try to avoid them.
+- Some dietary fibers contain FODMAPs like others or are gas-forming like cabbage—try to avoid them.

-- If you are unable to obtain the required amount in your diet you can try to take IBS friendly fiber supplements like psyllium.
+- If you cannot obtain the required amount in your diet, you can try to take IBS-friendly fiber supplements like psyllium.

-Not only the type of food you eat matters but also the way you eat it may play a role in your IBS triggering.
+Not only does the type of food you eat matter but how you eat it may also trigger your IBS.

-Eating too fast or during working or driving makes you swallow more air and not adequately chew your food.
-That can increase distension and hurt your IBS.
+Eating too quickly or while working or driving makes you swallow more air and not chew your food adequately.
+This can increase distension and exacerbate your IBS.

-Also, random mealtimes and physical inactivity may trigger your IBS.
+Also, irregular mealtimes and physical inactivity may trigger your IBS.

 - Try to eat as slowly as you can.

-- Don’t eat while you are working or driving.
+- Don’t eat while you’re working or driving.

-- Eat at regular daily basis this predictable eating pattern makes your colon less likely to complain.
+- Eat at regular intervals—this predictable eating pattern makes your colon less likely to complain.

-- Move after you eat; Doing light exercise or a small walk will help your colon.
+- Move after you eat; light exercise or a short walk will help your colon.

-- Eat small light meals and stay away from large heavy meals.
+- Eat small, light meals and avoid large, heavy meals.

-The quickest and the most effective way to instantly relieve your IBS symptoms is using medications
+The quickest and most effective way to instantly relieve your IBS symptoms is by using medications.

-- Prescription drugs: only your doctor can prescribe them and you can’t get them by yourself.
+- Prescription drugs: only your doctor can prescribe them, and you can’t get them yourself.

-- Over The Counter drugs: these are drugs with high safety profile and you can get them without prescription.
+- Over-the-counter drugs are drugs with high safety profiles, and you can get them without a prescription.

 Fortunately, a big part of IBS medications is available over the counter.
-But my advice to you is to consult your doctor if you can about your symptoms.
-As he will be able to exactly prescribe the most suitable medication for your condition.
+But my advice to you is to consult your doctor about your symptoms.
+They will be able to prescribe the most suitable medication for your condition.

-But if you can’t wait for your doctor, You can learn how to cure IBS in one day using a white variety of available over the counter drugs
+But if you can’t wait for your doctor, you can learn how to alleviate IBS daily using various over-the-counter drugs.

-In the next section of this article, I will tell you exactly when and how to take the most suitable over the counter medication for you. you can select the drug according to your most distressing symptoms:
+In the next section of this article, I will tell you exactly when and how to choose the most suitable over-the-counter medication for you.
+You can select the drug according to your most distressing symptoms:

 - Abdominal pain attack